deployment-helper/webapps/samples/english-prompt.md

   ],
   "rightAnswer": {
     "en": "Option 1 in English markdown",
-    "speaking":"This key will be used to generate mp3 content dynamically, ChatGpt can fill this key in speaking lanage like Option xyz is correct option", "isRight": true
+    "speaking":"This key will be used to generate mp3 content dynamically, ChatGpt can fill this key in speaking lanage like Option xyz is correct option"
   },
   "explanationEn": "A detailed explantion in *English* markdown" "explanationEnSpeak": "This key we are using to generate mp3 content dynamically, ChatGPt can use this key fill above explation(explanationEn) in speaking way like elaborating above content for Indian origin audidenc"